 Paul’s parents signed loyalty documents and passed stringent security investigations.
 The family was now cleared to leave, first for Denver and then to Washington, D.C.

 But there was one last step before their release: receiving the official leave card.
 Each family member was photographed and fingerprinted, even Emiko, who was two years old.

 The exit cards were to be carried at all times.
 Released prisoners were still under the control of the War Relocation Authority, which operated the camps and could revoke the leave for violation of conditions.
 So the cards served as a type of parole card.
 Needing to carry such permits was yet another humiliation.
 And it felt like the children were being criminalized.

 Many Fourth of July holidays have come and gone for Paul.
 He now values the card as evidence of a time that should not be forgotten but also as a sign that history repeats itself.

-“I felt sick,” he said, when he saw the news of infants and children being torn from their parents at the southern U.S. border and incarcerated in metal cages, tent cities and converted box stores.
+“I felt sick,” he said, when he learned of infants and children being torn from their parents at the southern border and incarcerated in metal cages, tent cities and converted box stores.
 “We have really hit the bottom of the barrel to even think about that,” he said.

 “Same thing, different era.”